 - Damage caused by rats, mice, or insects.

-Contents insurance typically includes cover for loss or damage caused by fire, flood, theft and motor burnout, burglary or theft.
-Your cover can include items such as your television and furniture but also carpets, curtains, sculptures and artworks.
+Contents insurance covers loss or damage to your possessions, typically loss caused by fire, flood, storms, motor burnout, burglary or theft.
+Insuring your contents covers items such as your television and furniture but also washing machines, carpets, curtains, sculptures and artworks.
 You should also include your clothing and footwear in your sum insured.

-For an additional premium, you can also insure things you take out of the home.
-This is often referred to as ‘portable cover’ and it includes items such as watches, cameras, sunglasses, laptops and surfboards.
+For an additional premium, your contents policy can also insure valuable items you take out of the home.
+This is often referred to as ‘portable cover’ and it includes personal items such as watches, jewellery, cameras, sunglasses, laptops and surfboards.

-Your local insurance broker can assist you with a home and contents insurance policy that’s right for you and help you estimate the true value of your possessions, giving you peace of mind that everything you’ve worked hard for in your home is protected and secure.
+Your local insurance broker can assist you with advice on a home and contents insurance policy that’s right for your family and help you estimate the true value of your possessions, giving you peace of mind that everything you’ve worked hard for in your home is protected and secure.